Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 > [!IMPORTANT]
 > Please submit all your `.sql` files to Moodle.

-In this exercise, always **execute the given SQL statements one by one**.
-Copy and paste a statement to the query window in SQL Server Management Studio, **highlight the statement**, execute it by cliking the "Execute" button, and finally take a look at the query result.
+In this exercise, always _execute the given SQL statements one by one_.
+Copy and paste a statement to the query window in SQL Server Management Studio, _highlight the statement_, execute it by clicking the "Execute" button, and finally take a look at the query result.
 Then, move on to the next statement.

 ## Task 1: Introduction